 Includes safety and methods of cleaning and sanitizing, as well as identification, handling, and care of tools, implements, and equipment.
-Student performance is emphasized.

 BARB 1140 Facial Massage and Treatments Theory

 A study of the bones, nerves, muscles, and motor points of the head, face, and neck related to facial massage manipulations and procedures.
 Demonstration of equipment used for complete facial and other types of facials, as well as the physiological effects/benefits are discussed.